northshorewc/ccr2019/ccr2019/docs/index.md

 |:-------------------|:----:|:---:|:-----------:|:--------------------------------------------|
 | Naphthalene (2017) |  NA  | NA  |  0.28 ug/L  | <span style="font-size:150%">&#9786;</span> |

+*Uncorrected Significant Deficiencies*

+WDNR notified the Whitefish Bay Water Utility of the follow deficiencies.
+They were notified about these deficiencies on 12/2/2019 and must correct the deficiencies by 9/30/2021.

+* The overflow pipe of the Village of Whitefish Bay elevated water storage tank is not provided with a sufficient 4 mesh non corrodible screen and/or ground level overflow is not provided with a sufficient 24 mesh non corrodible screen.
+* The overflow pipe of the Village of Whitefish Bay elevated water storage tank is not brought down to within 12 inches of the ground surface and discharged with a free air break over a drainage inlet structure.

+The Village is working on making the required changes to the overflow pipe at the elevated storage tank and will correct any deficiencies identified by the WDNR by the deadline.
 * * *

 ## Source Water Assessment